BUS 101 Introduction to Business (3)

 BUS 205 Business Law (3)

-This course provides a study of the importance of marketing techniques to the success of modern organizations.
-The course will focus on the four basic elements of marketing: product, price, promotion, and place.
-Topics include the marketing concept, marketing research, consumer behavior, the product life cycle, channels of distribution, physical distribution, advertising, personal selling, pricing objectives and strategies, and social responsibilities of marketers.
+Introduces the role and importance of marketing techniques to the success of modern organizations.
+The course is focuses on the four basic elements of marketing; product, price, promotion, and place.
+Topics of study include the marketing concept; marketing research, consumer behavior, the product life cycle, channels of distribution, physical distribution, advertising, personal selling, pricing objectives and strategies, and social responsibilities of marketers.

 BUS 213 Business Communications (3)